fygar256/general-assembler-axx/README.md

 ---
 GENERAL ASSEMBLER 'axx.py'

-It was written in python, so the nickname is Paxx.
+It was written in python, so its nickname is Paxx.

 # Test environment